Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 # [Azure web app or IIS server](#tab/deploy-windows/web)

+All the tasks you need were automatically added to the build definition by the template.
+These are the steps that will automatically run every time you check in code.
+Proceed to finish the CI process definition.

 # [Azure web app or IIS server](#tab/deploy-windows/yaml)

+Commit this change to the master branch:

 [!code-yaml[code](../../actions/_shared/yaml-build-definition-aspnet-core.md)]

 # [Linux VM](#tab/deploy-linux/web)

+Select the **.NET Core** publish task, and then clear the **Zip published projects** checkbox.

+> **Why do this?**
+By default, the build template creates a .ZIP file for deploying to an Azure Web App or a Windows VM.
+This change causes the build to publish a set of uncompressed files and folders suitable for deployment to a Linux VM running the nginx web server.

 # [Linux VM](#tab/deploy-linux/yaml)

+Commit this change to the master branch:

 ```yaml
 steps: